smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/04-GCE-compute-engine/README.md

 However, using monstrous amounts of processing power comes at a cost 💸

-⚠️ If you are playing with this exercice, make sure to **STOP** the virtual machine as soon as you are done ⚠️
+⚠️ If you are playing with this exercise, make sure to **STOP** the virtual machine as soon as you are done ⚠️

 Also, keep an eye on the [billing in the GCP console](https://console.cloud.google.com/billing).